Our Story

 The following weeks were a blur.
 People were messaging us non-stop about the game.
 New games were being set up around the world.
 I even got interviewed on a radio station in Sydney.
 It was terrifying.

-To celebrate, we fledged our humble London nest and flew to Madrid and Sao Paulo in May '23 to host two games at the same time on different sides of the world.
+Striking while the iron was hot, we fledged our humble London nest and had games in Madrid and Sao Paulo in May '23 to host two games at the same time on different sides of the world.

-Then in June '23, we teamed up with world-renowned festival organisers elrow to gather nearly 200 players to chase their mascot, a Chicken called Rowgelia, through Soho in London.
-Finishing with a DJ set and the top 3 teams getting to go to elrow Town festival in July.
+A month later, we teamed up with world-renowned festival organisers elrow to gather nearly 200 players to chase their mascot, a Chicken called Rowgelia, through Soho in London.
+Finishing with a DJ set and the top 3 teams getting tickets to one of their festivals.

 Build something people enjoy